View all web browser and mobile devices available in our cloud-based test lab.

-When you have your automated test case plan set and your team in place, you can finally decide which cases to automate.
+When you have your automated test case plan set and your team in place, you can finally decide which test cases to automate.

 The decision-making process starts with a test engineer’s gut instinct which is based on experience and test creation talent.

 There should also be attention to the risk associated with a test and a defect.
 A test engineer will have a process for calculating the risk as a probability that an issue will occur and how it would impact customers.

 The value should always be a huge part of the automated test case development process.
 Testers should consider whether a test case will provide new information.
 If a test case were to fail, how long would a fix take?